Azure/iot-identity-service/docs-dev/dps-certs.md

 Applications can then install the trust bundle to their trusted root CA certificate store.

+### Updating the Trust Bundle

+DPS currently does not provide a method for a client to automatically update a trust bundle.
+Therefore, if the trust bundle is updated in DPS, the device must be reprovisioned.

+This can be done with `iotedge system reprovision` or `aziotctl system reprovision`.

 ### Trust Bundle and IoT Edge

 The IoT Edge daemon `aziot-edged` automatically provides DPS-managed trust bundles to IoT Edge modules through its `/trust-bundle` API.
 If the customer has configured a trust bundle in IoT Edge as well, then IoT Edge will combine the CA certificates from the locally-configured and DPS-provided trust bundles (after removing duplicates), and create a combined trust bundle which is then used by applications on the Edge device.